 >There will be no team warmups or other activity in the Arena.

 >There will be no concession stand available.

 All players and coaches (including skill coaches) must wear a face covering at all times in the state of Michigan.

 keep scrolling down for insight on face coverings

-Based on all updates provided by the Governor’s office this past week, it is evident that the Governor discourages contact sports, and/or indoor athletic activity, at this time.
+Based on all updates provided by the Governor’s office, it is evident that the Governor discourages contact sports, and/or indoor athletic activity, at this time.

 Per Executive Order 2020-180, facial coverings are required in hockey.
 This includes athletes and coaches, at all times during active participation and all times during non-active participation, when 6 feet of physical distance cannot be maintained.
 In both practices and training sessions, in all MERC regions of the state (including Regions 6 & 8), the Executive Order 2020-180 applies

 * Executive Order 2020-180 does not define ‘facial coverings’ for purposes of organized sports; however, facial coverings must cover the nose and mouth.
 The following are not prohibited by Executive Order 2020-180: